Sunday, October 13, 2024

 • Place heavier items in the lower portion of each bag for better weight distribution.

-• Alternatively, use a shopping cart with wheels which can hold larger amounts compared to multiple bags.
+• Alternatively, use a shopping cart with wheels that can hold larger amounts compared to multiple bags.

 • If using a shopping cart, always keep your hands on the handlebar for better control.